andretcarpizo/murmur/README.md

  ## `IconKind` Variants

- The `IconKind` enum variants map to a specific icon, each icon has a default color.
+ The `IconKind` Enum variants map to a specific icon, each icon has a default color.
  Casing conforms to [Rust API Guidelines](https:rust-lang.github.ioapi-guidelinesnaming.html).

  - `NfFaTimes`